-One in eight women in the U.S. will develop breast cancer, according to the American Cancer Society.
+According to the American Cancer Society, 1 in 8 women in the United States will develop breast cancer.
 While we don’t know what causes breast cancer, we do know about some of the risk factors, including:

 - older age